-Compensated Absences - Full-time, permanent employees of the Center are granted vacation benefits in varying amounts to specified maximums depending on tenure.
+Compensated Absences - Full-time, permanent and certain part-time employees of the Center are granted vacation benefits in varying amounts to specified maximums depending on tenure.
 Employees are entitled to their balances of accrued vacation leave upon termination.
 The estimated liability for vested benefits is included in accrued expenses.